zerosumsum/GamePass/README.md

 Frontend README: Frontend setup and feature documentation.

-## Built for Hackathon
+## About This Project

-GamePass built for WalletConnect Celo Hackathon.
-Play to earn mechanics.
+GamePass is a personal project exploring play to earn mechanics on Celo blockchain.
 Mobile first design.
 Smart contract rewards.
 MiniPay integration.
 Multiple games.
-Ready for users.
+Built for learning and experimentation.